 A book I’ve read that I’d like to see adapted into a film

-What are your thoughts on this year’s Christmas Wish-List?
-Is there anything movie related you’d add to your list?
+What are your thoughts on my Christmas wish list?
+Which item did you find the most interesting?
 Let me know in the comment section!